 - (1) Financial PERFORMANCE What are your financial PERFORMANCE RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of financial PERFORMANCE, including aggregate MEASURES of financial return, financial viability, and budgetary PERFORMANCE, as appropriate?
-How do these RESULTS differ by market SEGMENTS and STUDENT groups, as appropriate? - (2) Marketplace PERFORMANCE What are your marketplace PERFORMANCE RESULTS?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of financial PERFORMANCE, including aggregate MEASURES of financial return, financial viability, and budgetary PERFORMANCE, as appropriate?
+HOW do these RESULTS differ by market SEGMENTS and STUDENT groups, as appropriate? - (2) Marketplace PERFORMANCE What are your marketplace PERFORMANCE RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of marketplace PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?
 How do these RESULTS differ by market SEGMENTS and STUDENT groups, as appropriate?